artix-linux/artix-linux.github.io/migration.md

 # Summary
 {: .has-text-danger }

 In brief, the new repos must be placed before the official Arch or Manjaro ones.
 Then, sysvinit (provided now by openrc itself) and systemd-sysusers must be removed, as well as consolekit which is replaced by elogind.
-Next, the base and base devel group must be installed from the new repos.
+Next, the base and base devel group must be installed from the new repos and a full-system upgrade must be run.
 All -nosystemd and consolekit packages have to be replaced by their equivalent too.
 Finally udev, dbus and elogind services must be enabled and mkinitcpio has to be run for your kernel.

+The procedure is roughly the following, it widely depends on individual setups and it's still in beta. <font color="#F99">PROCEED WITH CAUTION!</font> You must be fairly confortable with Linux and keep an extra kernel in /boot and a bootable medium nearby. <a href="https://sourceforge.net/projects/artix-linux/files/iso/lxqt/">Fresh install ISOs</a> <strike>will be available soon</strike> are already available!
+<br><br>
+<center><font color="#6F6">The guide is work-in-progress, updated with each report we receive.
+If something needs correction for your setup, report it!</font></center>

 # 1. Setup Repositories